Zohaib1397/Store-Management-System/README.md

 # Store-Management-System
-©This Program is Copyrighted and Owned by Zohaib Ahmed Terms & Conditions:
+//Just a Procedural Programming method (no OOP concept involved) ©This Program is Copyrighted and Owned by Zohaib Ahmed Terms & Conditions:
     This program is designed to manage store data.
 The main features of this program is to Sign Up customers,